-How to use screen keyboard for setting values by mouse (touchscreen)
+How to use screen keyboard for setting values by the mouse (touchscreen)

-The program osk.exe (On Screen Keyboard) shows a virtual keyboard on the screen that is controlled by the mouse (touchscreen).
-By this it is possible to enter and edit values in panels and windows of the PROMOTIC application.
+touchscreen).
+By this it is possible to enter and edit values in panels and in windows of the PROMOTIC application.

 The keyboard is full including special keys.
-It allows except other to open help, local menu, switch the language, mark text, etc. The emulation of a key press is sent to the active window.
+It allows to (except other) open help, context menu, switch the language, mark text, etc. The emulation of a key press is sent to the active window.
 The window with the virtual keyboard is not activated after pressing the left mouse button so that the repeated press of the keys sends particular characters always to the same window.

 The program opens on the position where it was closed last time.
 The opening/closing the window with the virtual keyboard itself is achieved by the following script (take care the real title of the virtual keyboard window - it can be language dependent):